Superintendent’s Compendium

 • Park law enforcement is authorized to check any wildlife so transported for adherence to these conditions and state regulations that apply.

-• Wildlife wounded outside the park during a legal hunt, which subsequently comes into the park, may only be pursued and retrieved from the park by the hunter who wounded the animal after receiving permission from the Superintendent or designee and only if accompanied by a law enforcement park ranger.
-Contact Park Dispatch at (541) 776-7206 for assistance.
+• Wildlife wounded outside the park during a legal hunt, which subsequently comes into the park, may be pursued and retrieved from the park by the hunter who wounded the animal after contacting park law enforcement by phone at (541) 776-7206.

 Justification: Since hunting is not allowed within the park, the Superintendent has determined it is prohibited to transport legally taken wildlife within the park except for the limited circumstances outlined above.
-For the safety of park visitors and staff and the protection of park resources,the Superintendent has authorized the retrieval of wildlife wounded legally outside the park which subsequently enters into the park only if the hunter who wounded the animal is accompanied by a park law enforcement ranger.
+For the safety of park visitors and staff and the protection of park resources, the Superintendent has authorized the retrieval of wildlife wounded legally outside the park which subsequently enters the park only if the hunter who wounded the animal receives approval from law enforcement staff.

 (e) The following areas are closed to the viewing of wildlife with the use of an artificial light: